rderbier/Hololens-ComputerVision/README.md

 ### Dependencies
+- Unity 2019.4.23f1
+- Text Mesh Pro
 - MRTK Foundation 2.6.1
-- Unity 2019.4.23f1
-- use of XR plugin management in Unity Project settings

 ### Install
 Open the project in Unity 2019.4.23f1

 Unity should ask to install Text Mesh Pro and should install the MRTK Libraries
+- Text Mesh Pro via Window, Text Mesh Pro, install TMP Essential Resources
+- MRTK Libraries via XR plugin management in Unity Project settings

-Verify that
+Verify that ...
+- your build settings is correctly set for Hololens 2 e.g. switch to Universal Windows Platform, ARM64
+- The build contains the scene TakePictureScene (using Add Open Scenes)
 - 'MixedRealitySpeechCommandsProfile' in CustomProfile folder contains the key word "Scan Image".
-- your build settings is correctly set for Hololens 2
-- The build contains the scene TakePictureScene

-Build, deploy to Hololens 2 (through Visual Studio).
+Build, deploy to Hololens 2 (through Visual Studio 19).

 The App should request access to Camera and Microphone, accept !

-Enjoy taking Picture by just saying "Take Picture"
+Enjoy taking Picture by just saying "Scan Image"

 ### Next Steps
 - Send the image to a Computer Vision service and display the result as an augmented reality asset close to where the picture was taken